telefonicaid/fiware-cygnus/doc/installation_and_administration_guide/cygnus_agent_conf.md

 # sink of the same type and sharing the channel in order to improve the performance (this is like having
 # multi-threading).
 cygnusagent.sources = http-source
-cygnusagent.sinks = hdfs-sink mysql-sink ckan-sink mongo-sink sth-sink kafka-sink dynamo-sink cygnusagent.channels = hdfs-channel mysql-channel ckan-channel mongo-channel sth-channel kafka-channel dynamo-channel
+cygnusagent.sinks = hdfs-sink mysql-sink ckan-sink mongo-sink sth-sink kafka-sink dynamo-sink postgresql-sink cygnusagent.channels = hdfs-channel mysql-channel ckan-channel mongo-channel sth-channel kafka-channel dynamo-channel postgresql-channel

 #=============================================
 # source configuration
 # channel name where to write the notification events
-cygnusagent.sources.http-source.channels = hdfs-channel mysql-channel ckan-channel mongo-channel sth-channel kafka-channel dynamo-channel
+cygnusagent.sources.http-source.channels = hdfs-channel mysql-channel ckan-channel mongo-channel sth-channel kafka-channel dynamo-channel postgresql-channel
 # source class, must not be changed
 cygnusagent.sources.http-source.type = org.apache.flume.source.http.HTTPSource
 # listening port the Flume source will use for receiving incoming notifications